2series/cyber-labs-2series/SECURITY.md

 - **Confidentiality**: If you discover a security vulnerability, please report it responsibly.
 Do not disclose it publicly until we have had a chance to address it.
 - **Contact**: Send an email to rihadv021+cyberrepo@gmail.com with the subject line "Security Vulnerability in cyber-labs-2series".
 - **Details**: Include a detailed description of the vulnerability, steps to reproduce it, and any potential impact.
+- **Encryption**: If possible, use PGP encryption for sensitive information.
+[PGP Key](#) // Add a link to your PGP key
-- **Response Time**: We will acknowledge your report within 48 hours and provide a timeline for resolution.
+- **Response Time**: We will acknowledge your report within 48 hours and provide a timeline for resolution, typically within 30 days.

 ## Scope